by Ted Gioia

 Indian statehood, the assassination of Mahatma

-Gandhi the following year, the Five Year Plan of the
+Gandhi the following year, the Five Year Plan of

-liberation war, India’s development of nuclear
+Bangladesh liberation war, India’s development

-weapons, the Indian state of emergency and
+of nuclear weapons, the Indian state of

-suppression of political opposition of 1975-1977, and
+opposition of 1975-1977, and other incidents,

-other incidents, minor and major, of the era.
+minor and major, of the era.

 Scholars and critics typically take on the task of